 @GuardedBy indicates a type whose value may be accessed only when the given lock is held.
-See the Javadoc for an explanation of the argument.
-The lock acquisition and the field access may be arbitrarily far in the future.
+See the GuardedBy Javadoc for an explanation of the argument.
+The lock acquisition and the value access may be arbitrarily far in the future; or, if the value is never accessed, the lock never need be held.

-@Holding is a method annotation (not a type) qualifier.
+@Holding is a method annotation (not a qualifier).
 It indicates that when the method is called, the given lock must be held by the caller.
+In other words, the given lock is already held at the time the method is called.